 I am thrilled with how my imperfect home works together.
 Bench made entirely of junk sits beneath my slightly imperfect DIY Black and White Stairs.

 #5 When all is completed, take a bajillion photos.
 Text your family and friends to let them know you just finished your Opus Dei.
 Stay up late doing nothing but staring at the stair case from different angles.
-Turning different lights on and off to see how they look, etc.
+Turning different lights on and off to see how your Black and White Painted Staircase looks.

-If you decide to DIY your stairs, especially if you decided on a DIY Black and White staircase, I am here for you.
+If you decide to DIY and Paint your stairs, especially if you decide on a DIY Black and White staircase, I am here for you.
 It may have been a long, painful journey, but it was worth every piece of dog hair I picked out my paint in the end.